The Amazing Colossal Man: Plot

-As Glenn reaches 30 feet tall, Linstrom moves him to a tent large enough to provide shelter and recommends that Carol spend time with him.
+As Glenn reaches 30 feet tall, Linstrom recommends that Carol spend time with him.
 Despite her encouragement, Glenn is angry and bitter.
-Linstrom eventually reveals that Glenn's heart is growing at only half the rate of his body, and soon it won't be able to support his enormous size and weight.
+Linstrom reveals that Glenn's heart is growing at only half the rate of his body, and soon it will not be able to support his enormous size and weight.
 He warns Carol that Glenn's sanity will decline before his heart finally explodes.
 That night, Carol tries to console Glenn, but he loses his temper and shouts at Carol to leave him alone.

 The following morning, Glenn disappears as Coulter reports to Linstrom that he may have found a solution to Glenn's growth.
 Led by Colonel Hallock, the military conducts a 10-mile-wide search for the now 50-foot-tall Glenn, but with no results.
 When Carol asks Linstrom if she can help in their search, he cautions Carol that Glenn may no longer recognize her.
-Coulter reveals that he has created a special syringe filled with a serum for Glenn's bone marrow that will stop his growth.
+Coulter reveals that he has created a special syringe filled with a serum that will stop his growth.

 Meanwhile, the local news relays that a "giant man" was spotted approaching Las Vegas.
 As the military heads there, Glenn, now over 60 feet tall and confused, is drawn to the Vegas Strip.
-He wreaks havoc on various casinos, and after a policeman shoots him, he hurls a palm tree at the formed crowd.
+He wreaks havoc on various casinos.
 When his behavior alarms the police, they begin firing at Glenn, enraging him.
 He destroys the Pioneer Club's Vegas Vic sign, then heads toward Boulder Dam as army helicopters track his movements.

 Linstrom, Carol, and Coulter attempt to intercept Hallock's troops.
 After landing at the dam, Lindstrom uses a bullhorn to try reasoning with Glenn, who seems to listen.
 Coulter and Linstrom take the enormous syringe and plunge it into Glenn's ankle.
 He removes it and angrily spears Coulter with it, killing him.
 Then Glenn grabs Carol and starts across the dam.
 Linstrom stops Hallock from attacking prematurely before he and Carol implore Glenn to release her.
 Though Glenn is disoriented, he complies.
 Once she's free, Hallock orders his men to open fire, causing Glenn to tumble into the Colorado River to his apparent death.